totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 Working in large teams means that with many different projects and repositories it is very likely that none of them will follow the same base structure that is expected.
-To help aleviate this problem and fulfill these expectations I created project templates that anyone can follow to ensure all base projects are the same.
+To help alleviate this problem and fulfil these expectations I created project templates that anyone can follow to ensure all base projects are the same.

 # What is Cookiecutter